 Please, before you work with any trainer, follow the recommendations below.
-If you are working with a local trainer you can meet for a consultation, class, or lesson to get a sense of whether you want to work with them and feel comfortable.
+If you are working with a local trainer, ask to observe a class to get a sense of whether you want to work with them and feel comfortable.
+If that’s not possible, ask for a large number of references from former clients, and speak with them personally.
 But especially if you will be sending your dog to a board-and-train (the most potentially dangerous option for your dog, where you are not present to see what is happening) or will be buying a trained service dog from a program, take these steps:

 - If at all possible, meet the trainer and their dogs in person.
 Make sure the dogs look happy, healthy, relaxed, and friendly.
 Do they like the trainer, or do they behave like frightened rabbits — or like robots without normal dog body language and emotions?
 Even if you meet them, you should still follow the recommendations below.
 But particularly if you don’t, additional vetting is even more critical.
 IF YOU HAVE A BAD FEELING ABOUT A TRAINER, DON’T WORK WITH THEM!